Saskatoon Tribal Council

 Knowledge Skills and Abilities

-- Must provide a current, original, Canadian Criminal Record Check (CPIC) with vulnerable sector search as a condition of employment;
+- Must provide a current, original, Canadian Criminal Record Check (CCRC) search as a condition of employment.

 Download Job Description

-Job posting closes 4:30 p.m.
-February 6, 2023.
-To apply, please submit your resume, cover letter along with three (3) references to:
+Job posting closes at 4:30 p.m. on February 17, 2023.
+To apply, please submit your resume, cover letter along with three (3) references.

 Saskatoon Tribal Council